Signatures of Parafermion Zero Modes in Fractional Quantum Hall-Superconductor Heterostructures: Introduction

 Non-Abelian topologically ordered phases are among the most promising platforms for fault-tolerant quantum computation \cite{nayak-2008}.
 The excitations in these phases are non-Abelian anyons that have non-trivial fusion rules and braiding statistics \cite{book-2013}.
 These fusion rules provide a source of topological ground state degeneracy, which allows for non-local storage of information and anyon braiding that is topologically protected against decoherence \cite{chamon-1997,fradkin-1998,bonderson-2006,stern-2006,bishara-2009}.
 While there has been significant interest in using Majorana zero modes (MZMs) for topological quantum computation \cite{nayak-2008}, the $\Z_N$ generalization of MZMs, parafermion zero modes (PZMs) \cite{fradkin-1980}, is necessary to perform universal topological quantum computation.
 It was shown in Ref. \cite{mong-2014} that an array of PZMs provides a realization of Fibonacci anyons that is capable of universal topological quantum computation \cite{nayak-2008,freedman-2000,hastings-2013,hastings-2014}.

-It has been theoretically proposed that PZMs can arise in fractional topological superconductors (FTSC) \cite{clarke-2013}; a key example is a hybrid structure composed of edge states of a $\nu=1/m$ fractional quantum Hall (FQH) system proximitized with an s-wave superconductor.
-A recent experiment has focused on implementing such a structure in graphene and observed crossed Andreev reflection (CAR), which was suggested to indicate the presence of PZMs \cite{gul-2022}.
-A renormalization group (RG) analysis in Ref. \cite{schiller-2022} showed that CAR is a necessary but not a sufficient condition for the existence of PZMs.
-A need has therefore arisen for a closer investigation into FTSCs and the identification of additional observable signatures of PZMs in FTSCs.
-In this letter, we theoretically consider an FTSC and the experimental signatures that arise when two FTSCs are incorporated into a Josephson junction geometry.
-We identify the PZMs at each end of the junction and determine the energy spectra and current-phase relation of the junction in the presence of parafermion tunneling, Cooper pair tunneling, and backscattering.
-We find, in the low-energy effective Hamiltonian, that backscattering explicitly breaks the $\Z_m$ symmetry present in the junction, which results in the periodicity of the Josephson phase being the same for PZMs and MZMs.
-While the periodicity is an insufficient distinguishing metric, additional features arise in the thermally-averaged current-phase relation that discriminate between PZMs and MZMs.
-We additionally identify, in the parity-projected thermally-averaged current-phase relation, a temperature-dependent $4\pi$-periodic fractional Josephson effect that occurs only under the presence of parafermion tunneling.
+It has been theoretically proposed that PZMs can arise in fractional topological superconductors (FTSCs) \cite{clarke-2013,lindner-2012,cheng-2012}.
+A key example of an FTSC comprises edge states of a $\nu=1/m$ fractional quantum Hall (FQH) system proximitized with an s-wave superconductor.
+The physics of proximitized FQH edges is particularly relevant at the moment due to recent experiments demonstrating the viability of experimental setups to manipulate and control parafermions in hybrid structures at moderate magnetic fields \cite{du-2009,dean-2011}.
+In particular, a recent experiment has focused on implementing such a structure in graphene and observed crossed Andreev reflection (CAR), which was suggested to indicate the presence of PZMs \cite{gul-2022}.
+A theoretical analysis in Ref. \cite{schiller-2022} showed that CAR is a necessary but not sufficient condition for the existence of PZMs.

+In this letter, we consider an FTSC resulting from the proximity effect between an s-wave superconductor and two edges of a $\nu=1/m$ FQH state and identify the PZM at one end.
+We demonstrate that a Josephson junction consisting of two copies of such FTSCs captures unique features due to the fractionalization of PZMs.
+In the low-energy effective Hamiltonian, we determine the energy spectra and current-phase relation in the presence of parafermion tunneling, Cooper pair tunneling, and backscattering.
+We find that backscattering explicitly breaks the $\Z_m$ symmetry present in the junction, which results in the periodicity of the Josephson phase being the same for PZMs and MZMs.
+While the periodicity is an insufficient distinguishing metric, additional features arise in the thermally-averaged current-phase relation that discriminates between PZMs and MZMs.
+As an alternative measure, we propose the parity-projected thermally-averaged current-phase relation which results in a temperature-dependent $4\pi$-periodic fractional Josephson effect that occurs only under the presence of parafermion tunneling.